isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 Never write `return move(local_variable);`, because the language already knows the variable is a move candidate.
-Writing `move` in this code won't help, and can actually be detrimental because on some compilers it interferes with RVO (the return value optimization) by creating an additional reference alias to the local variable.
+Writing `move` in this code won’t help, and can actually be detrimental because on some compilers it interferes with RVO (the return value optimization) by creating an additional reference alias to the local variable.

 ##### Example, bad